Note: This is copied onto the original Post – How and Where to Get Help for Power BI

 - CON: It is not free

-Let me cover each of these along with some tips on how to get the best results, with most of the focus on asking for help on forums.
+Let me cover each of these along with some tips on how to get the best results.

 This is really only an option if you have a bug (or something you think is a bug).
 Even if it is a bug, there is no guarantee that Microsoft can or will fix it quickly.
 But at least you will know one way or another what the problem is.
 I recently had unexpected behaviour in Power Pivot after an upgrade.
 I contacted support and the guy that helped me was excellent.
 He connected to my PC, analysed the problem as being caused by a failed upgrade and then helped me reinstall.